• Skip to primary navigation

 Ingredients

-• 1 cup feta cheese or costeño cheese
+• 1 cup of feta cheese or costeño cheese

 • Salt to taste